DHTMLX/docs-todolist/docs/api/methods/assignuser_method.md

 ### Description

-@short: assigns a user to the specified item
+@short: assigns a user to the specified task

 ### Usage